aldryn/aldryn-docs/docs/how-to/local_project_setup.rst

     * its *System* Addons (listed as ``[System] Aldryn SSO`` etc in the Control Panel) have been updated to the latest version
     * you have logged into the CMS for this project at least once

+.. todo:: specify which boilerplate must be used

 **********************
 Log in with the client